 B.S.
-Program Requirements: The minimum total unit requirement for a special major is 120 units.
-The minimum requirement for the special major is an approved program of 45 units at least 30 units of which must be upper-division work.
-Units applied to General Education requirements may not be counted.
-Also, a maximum of 6 independent study units may be included in the special major program.
-Any exception to this limit must be approved in writing by the Office of the Provost and Vice President for Academic Affairs upon written recommendation by the special major adviser prior to registration for the additional units.
-At least 25 units of the B.S.
+Program Requirements: At least 25 units of the B.S.
 Special Major must be from campus colleges offering a broad range of instructional programs in science- or technology-based disciplines.
 These colleges include the following: Agricultural Sciences and Technology, Craig School of Business, Engineering, Health and Human Services, Science and Mathematics, and Social Sciences.
 Coursework must be taken in at least two different subject areas or fields of study, with no less than 9 units each from a minimum of two areas.
-All established campus requirements and procedures for awarding bachelor's degrees will apply, including residence units, the upper-division writing requirement and number of acceptable transfer units.